Trail Specifications

 Park Advisory Committee Presentation

-Wildcat Flow Trail included in Park Advisory Committee trails presentation — project enters the public planning process.
+EBRPD staff present a description of the Wildcat Flow Trail to the Park Advisory Committee.
+Project enters the formal public planning process.

 April 25, 2023

-First public meeting on the Wildcat Trail project — over 285 community members attended.
+EBRPD hosts first public meeting on the Wildcat Trail project — 285 community members attend, including opponents.
+Extensively advertised through normal EBRPD channels weeks in advance.

 March 19, 2024